BitKnitting/energy_monitor_firmware/Readme.md

 The purpose of this project is to build the micropython code used by the energy monitor to:
 * Join the homeowner's wifi.
 * Send readings to the Firebase RT db.

+To complete the steps, [clone the energy monitor GitHub repository](https://github.com/BitKnitting/energy_monitor_firmware)

 # Preparing the ESP32
 At least for testing, we are using [the ESP32 DevKit C](https://amzn.to/2JInYgj).
 For the IDE we are using [uPyCraft](http://docs.dfrobot.com/upycraft/).
-* Install and open uPyCraft.
 ## Install micropython
-* The ESP32 most likely does not have a build of micropython, or you need to update the build.
-If a dialog box does not come up immediately, select  Tools->BurnFirmware.
+- Plug the microprocessor into the Mac's USB port.
+- Open uPyCraft on the Mac.
+- Check Tools/Build from the menu and make sure ESP32 is checked.
+- Check Tools/Serial from the menu and select the SLAB_USBtoUART serial port.
+When this is done, the >>> repl command prompt should be seen in the lower window.
+- Go to Tools/BurnFirmware.
 [This is the micropython build we currently use.](micropython_build/esp32-20190529-v1.11.bin).
+This version of micropython is available within [the energy monitor firmware's GitHub repository](https://github.com/BitKnitting/energy_monitor_firmware/tree/master/micropython_build).
 For ESP32 micropython firmware, the settings should be:
 ![micropython burn firmware dialog](imgs/uPyCraft_burnimage_dialog.png)
+Once the fields are filled in, click on OK.
+This starts the erase and burn process.
+- uPyCraft disconnects.
+Once the microprocessor restarts, go ack to Tools/Select and choose the SLAB_USBtoUSART serial port.
-## Libraries
+## Install Libraries
 The libraries used by main.py include:
 * [atm90e32_registers.py](workspace/read_monitor/atm90e32_registers.py)
 * [atm90e32_u.py](workspace/read_monitor/atm90e32_u.py)